xbeat/Machine-Learning/README.md

 Introduction to Difference-in-Differences (DiD)

 Difference-in-Differences (DiD) is a statistical method used to estimate the causal effect of a treatment or intervention by comparing the changes in outcomes over time between a treatment group and a control group.
 This technique is particularly useful when randomized experiments are not feasible or ethical.

+## Building an Efficient Local Semantic Search System with Python

+Introduction to Local Semantic Search

+Semantic search goes beyond keyword matching, understanding the intent and contextual meaning of a query.
+A local semantic search system processes and retrieves information from a local dataset, providing relevant results based on semantic similarity.
+This slideshow will guide you through building an efficient local semantic search system using Python.

 ## Exploring Python's Abstract Syntax Tree Manipulation